agrc/turn-gps/storymaps/assets/stations/readme.md

-# Station naming convention and
+# Station photo naming convention and processing

 Photos originate from G:\My Drive\GPS Utah\GPS Station Photos.

-Organize them into a folder and rename them with 4-digit code_name-Antenna and Receiver like below and don't add `-#.jpg` files to storymap.
+Organize them into a folder and rename them with 4-digit code_name-Antenna and Receiver like below and don't add `-#`.jpg files to storymap.

 - `UTAI_Antelope-Island-Antenna.jpg`
 - `UTAI_Antelope-Island-Antenna-2.jpg`